sachagd/YoutubeDownloader/README.md

 4. Select `manifest.json`.
 5. Copy the Extension ID.
 6. Paste it in `native-messaging.json` in `allowed_extensions`.

+## How to Use the Extension
+Once the extension is properly installed:
+1. Navigate to the YouTube video or playlist you want to download.
+2. Click on the extension button in the top right corner of Firefox.
+3. Click on the YouTubeDownloader extension to start the download process.

 ## Accessing Extension Settings
 To modify the settings of the extension: